 Two months ago, when Firefox Suggest features started trickling into Firefox Nightly, I opened a bug because I saw a Firefox Suggest label in my address bar even though I had opted out of search suggestions.
 I had assumed then that Firefox Suggest was an addition to Firefox’s existing functionality.

-Firefox developers responded that Firefox Suggest relabels the AwesomeBar features under the new label.
+Firefox developers responded that Firefox Suggest relabels the AwesomeBar features under the new label, stating that:

 Firefox Suggest is what we’re labeling bookmarks/history now.
 They’re “suggestions” from Firefox as opposed to suggestions from your search engine.